MicrosoftDocs/memdocs/sccm/develop/sum/how-to-set-software-updates-branding-information.md

 ms.collection: M365-identity-device-management
 ---
 # How to Set Software Updates Branding Information
-You set the Software Updates client branding information, in System Center Configuration Manager, by modifying the necessary site control file settings.
+You set the Software Updates client branding information, in Configuration Manager, by modifying the necessary site control file settings.

 ### To set software updates client branding information